 What is this campaign about?

-The UNCAC Coalition is inviting civil society organizations from around the world to join a campaign that asks national governments to release key documents and information about what they have done to implement the provisions of the UN Convention against Corruption (UNCAC).
+The UNCAC Coalition invites civil society organizations from around the world to join a campaign that asks national governments to release key documents and information about what they have done to implement the provisions of the UN Convention against Corruption (UNCAC).

-The campaign will track the requests filed around the world as well as the responses provided by governments on the UNCAC Coalition website, documenting how responsive and transparent different countries are when asked to disclose information about their anti-corruption efforts.
-The Coalition will make the responses and findings accessible to everybody, and track how responsive governments are in light of their obligation to respond to freedom of information requests.
+The campaign is tracking the requests filed around the world as well as the responses provided by governments on the UNCAC Coalition website, documenting how responsive and transparent different countries are when asked to disclose information about their anti-corruption efforts.
+The Coalition is publishing the responses and findings, making them widely accessible, and tracking how responsive governments are in light of their obligation to respond to freedom of information requests.

 Why is this important?

 The UNCAC is the only binding global anti-corruption mechanism.
 Almost all countries in the world have ratified the UNCAC.
 The UNCAC also emphasizes the important role of civil society in anti-corruption efforts and calls on States to be transparent about their anti-corruption efforts.
 Through our campaign, we want to find out if governments are truly committed to those principles.

 The UNCAC review process is weak: countries are not required to publish the key documents of the process (the self-assessment checklist and the full country review) – only an executive summary of approximately 10 pages has to be published.
 The UNCAC review process is a very resource intensive process, and full country reports are often 300 to 500 pages long, containing relevant details on how countries have implemented provisions of the UNCAC – details that are not included in the executive summary.

 Additionally, governments are not required to involve civil society and other non-governmental stakeholders in the review process.
 However, numerous countries do involve civil society and some also voluntarily publish key documents from the review process.
 This campaign is an opportunity for CSOs to appeal to their national governments to release all documents and make them publicly available.